 It doesn’t get much fresher than this youthful spot in the former premises of a printing company deep in the inner city.
 From the street it looks like a motel you would find in a Wild West movie, complete with a balcony from which to survey the skyline.

-One of Joburg’s great regeneration stories, Maboneng (a Sotho word for place of light) was originally a gritty industrial warehouse and factory district called City and Suburban.
-The neighbourhood’s revival began in 2011 by a single property company with
+One of Joburg’s great regeneration stories, Maboneng (a Sotho word meaning 'place of light') was originally a gritty industrial warehouse and factory district called City and Suburban.
+The neighbourhood’s revival began in 2008 by a singl